Life after graduation and our alumni

 - Workshop 2: Perfecting your CV for the international/European market

 - Workshop 3: How to write a strong and convincing cover letter

 - Workshop 4: How to get internships at the European Parliament & the European Commission

 - Workshop 6: The art of effective networking

 Key2advance also arranges networking events each year for both alumni and professionals from a variety of Brussels-based organisations.
 Here you can practise your networking skills, discover the Brussels job market and meet potential employers in a social setting.
 You are given a free set of business cards so you can network successfully.

 These events also allow you to interview ‘ambassadors’ (representatives of firms and organisations) and alumni and ask about their career track since graduation.
 You can find out what skills, values and working style are necessary to be successful in your chosen career and what organisations look for in interns or potential employees.

-Each Brussels campus student receives one free 45-minute career coaching session.
+Each BSIS student receives one free 45-minute career coaching session.
 This is designed to help you identify career goals, review your applications and plan your next steps.
 These sessions are extremely successful, with many students continuing to take them on a private basis.